 - Call-Back: A clueless Inez asks when Diego will be joining her in Spain.
 Diego says no time soon, as he has to "marry, raise fat children, and watch my vineyards grow," the same thing he said in his first scene in Spain (see Tempting Fate below).
 Then he flings his sword into the ceiling, as he did in that first scene, and the film ends.

-- Chekhov's Skill: Don Diego demonstrates a talent for sleight-of-hand tricks as part of his Rich Idiot With No Day Job guise.
+- Chekhov's Skill: Don Diego demonstrates a talent for sleight-of-hand tricks as part of his Upper-Class Twit guise.
 When he and Fray Felipe are in jail he uses some sleight-of-hand to distract the guard so he can grab his gun and force him to unlock the cell.

 - Dancing Is Serious Business: The elaborate and energetic dance of Diego and Lolita brings the two lovebirds closer together.